 Signature Courses introduce students to college-level writing and thinking.
-Writing overlaps with other Signature Course goals, giving students an arena for grappling with interdisciplinary concepts, and allowing them to demonstrate critical thinking and inquiry skills.
+Writing overlaps with other Signature Course goals, giving students an arena for grappling with interdisciplinary concepts, and allowing them to practice critical thinking and inquiry skills.

-All UGS 302 courses carry the Writing Flag, and must meet the requirements for the flag.
+All UGS 302 courses carry the Writing Flag, and must meet the requirements for the flag

 Whether you teach a UGS 302 seminar or a larger UGS 303 lecture, your class should give students an opportunity to